Gwendolen Lampshire Hayden

 Other stories describe how the Lampshires came to the Northwest, their life as settlers, and how the family came to prominence.
 Hayden also wrote for Adventist publications, including The Youth's Instructor, most widely read publication for Adventist young people in the 1950s and 1960s.

-Hayden was living in Oregon when she did her writing.
-She would spend the rest of her life in the Eugene area.
+Hayden was living in Oregon, spending the rest of her life in the Eugene area.
 Her sons established a well-known dental practice, The Hayden Family Dental Group, which now has several locations in western Oregon.
 Her daughter, Marilyn Hayden Melim, graduated with a degree in music from Walla Walla College in 1961.

 Sources: 1929 Mountain Ash, Walla Walla College Yearbook, 94; Portland Youth Philharmonic, overview page, "83 Years Young," by Britta Johnson, unknown source; Other online sources about the PYP and its founder, Mary V. Dodge; Emails and conversation with Jess Hayden, 2007 and 2008; Gwendolen Lampshire Hayden, Really Truly Stories, book two (two chapters), 1947.